HAYWARD -- Police have identified a man who was shot to death inside a camper over the weekend as 28-year-old Pablo Torres-Llamas.

 The shooting marks the second homicide of the year in unincorporated Alameda County, following the Feb.
 13 slaying of 19-year-old Trevion Foster in Ashland.

 Foster, a former football player at McClymonds High School in Oakland, was shot to death at a San Leandro elementary school campus.
 Witnesses reported hearing shots around 8:45 p.m. at Hillside Elementary School, 15980 Marcella St, police said.
-Deputies found Foster, suffering from at least one gunshot wound, in a
+Deputies found Foster, suffering from at least one gunshot wound, in a grassy area in the back area of the campus.

 As of Monday there were no named suspects and no one is in custody, Nelson said.
 Investigators are checking the possibility that the shooting came during a dice game.